gavyncaldwell/buddie/README.md

 1. Clone this repository
 2. Run `make setup` to install dependencies
 3. Run `make dev` to start the development environment
-4. Frontend will be available at: http://localhost:3000
+4. Frontend will be available at: http://localhost:3001
-5. Backend API will be available at: http://localhost:8000
+5. Backend API will be available at: http://localhost:8001
-6. API docs will be available at: http://localhost:8000/docs
+6. API docs will be available at: http://localhost:8001/docs
+7. Adminer (database admin) will be available at: http://localhost:8082

 ## VSCode Configuration